msgtobala/My-Books/Javasript/JS.md

   greet: function() {
     console.log(this);
     console.log('Hello ' + this.name);
-    console.log(name);
+    console.log(age);
   }
 };
 person.greet();
+// person object,
+// Hello balaji
-// person object, Hello balaji, age is not defined - error
+// age is not defined - error
 ```

 **this** in the object is pointing to the object not the global window object. **this** will be always pointing to the **caller**(here person obj)

->  Note: whenever a variable is created, it is attached to window object
+>  Note: whenever a variable is created(not in function), it is attached to window object

 * If the function is an arrow function in a object then, it will be always the **window object**